Painting outdoors is a community practice. See how one artist is encouraging plein air with “a self-contained painting station.”

 by John Berton

 A BertonBox is a self-contained painting station originally intended to encourage community participation in the Port Wing Plein Air Painting Festival, Port Wing, Wisconsin.
 I can’t remember what prompted me to make the first one, but it happened in the summer of 2017.
 I painted them BumbleBee Yellow and had 11 of them around town for a couple of weeks before the festival and for a week after.
 They were attached to a pipe that was pounded into the ground.
 This was a bit tedious, and removal was an issue that had to be worked out.

-Early this spring, I refurbished the 2017 easels and made 11 more.
-An artist at the festival last year suggested calling them a “BertonBox.”
+In 2018, I refurbished the 2017 easels and made 11 more.
+An artist at a festival one year suggested calling them a “BertonBox.”
 So I did.
 I no longer pound a pole into the ground.
 I’ve attached the easels to a car tire rim which supports the easel.
 The base is filled with soil and flowers to calm the sensibilities of some town folk.

-This year I’ve asked painters to put their name and address on the back of the canvas if they want to keep it.
-Once photographed and once the exhibition is over, I mail them back.
+I asked painters to put their name and address on the back of the canvas if they want to keep it.
+Once photographed and once the exhibition was over, I mailed them back.

 The people who use the BertonBoxes love them.
 No fuss.
 Just open the box and start painting.
 I haven’t asked the artists to clean up but most do.
 The reward for me is opening a box for maintenance and finding a completed painting.